 • Industry: Energy midstream

-Energy Transfer has walloped the broader energy-infrastructure industry since the COVID bear-market bottom, delivering a total return of more than 500% versus the MLP benchmark’s 330%.
+Energy Transfer has walloped the broader energy-infrastructure industry since the COVID bear-market bottom, delivering a total return of about 470% versus the MLP benchmark’s 360%.

 “Over the last several years, ET has focused on reducing debt while finishing a campaign of large capital investments,” say Stifel analysts, who rate the stock at Buy.
 “With the upturn in the commodity environment and production on the rise across the U.S., Energy Transfer is poised to generate significant free cash flow.
 We believe investors will be well served by owning ET as demand for U.S. energy increases around the globe.”

-Especially promising is ET’s positioning to meet growing demand for natural gas to generate electricity.
+Especially promising is ET’s positioning to meet growing demand for natural gas to generate electricity for data centers.

-This promise has 16 of ET’s 17 covering analysts in the Buy camp.
-The lone dissenter is a Hold.
+This promise has 17 of ET’s 18 covering analysts in the Buy camp.
+The one dissenter is a Hold.

 As for the distribution?
 For those who don’t remember, Energy Transfer chopped its payout in half in 2020 during the depths of COVID.
 However, it started a quarterly dividend growth streak in 2022—one that has persisted even after it surpassed post-COVID distribution levels in late 2023.